All Mountain Freeride (AMF)

 8 Dryland training sessions prior to the season starting.

-Full-day on-snow training 1-2 times/week (Saturday and/or Sunday can be selected at registration) with a professional coach and planned curriculum from resort opening through the end of March.
+Full-day on-snow training 1-2 times/week (Saturday and/or Sunday can be selected at registration) with an experienced coach and planned curriculum from resort opening through the end of March.

 7 to 1 Athlete to coach ratio

-Skills Assessment at the end of the year with recommended placement for following year.
+Mid Season and End of Year Assessment with recommended placement for following year.

 TeamSnap app membership